All Humans Are Welcome Here!

 Do As I Say

 I had LTE. @vanillabazan (who picked me up hitching outside Kanab in 2016) DM’d to ask me if I was in Last Chance Bay.
 I replied “I’m just rounding the corner into it!”
 As I rowed in, I was struck by some headwinds.
 I decided to pull ashore for a break & to make plans.
 Each crossing on the Lake was an endeavor against wind, choppy water, zippy boats, and my nerves.
 Drowning would be easy.
 I was so nervous.
 I chewed gum to relax.
 I chewed it until it was hard.
 I lay down behind a rock to dodge the sun, and stared at the dead mussels still glued to it, and the red rock’s white calcium coat.
-A… continue reading
+A raindrop hit my knee, soon another, and next thing I knew I was hiding from a lightning storm overhead.
+It continue reading…

 two small honey-colored bark scorpions in the palm of a hand